 Disadvantages of Buying a Foreclosed Home

-No House History
+Lacking House History

-Banks aren’t obligated to disclose any house history or condition issues in the house, past or present.
+A house history can show who owned the property when it was built, and other important details, but banks aren’t obligated to disclose any house history or condition issues in the house, past or present.
 This further increases the chance of you getting the short end of the stick if you or your real estate agent aren’t careful.

 In the eyes of a bank, your story doesn’t matter.
 Asset managers don’t get to know you, learn about your background, situation, etc. You’re simply a figure in a spreadsheet.
 Banks are more concerned with selling their asset at the highest possible price, so you might have to face severe competition when buying a foreclosed house.